nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to view schedule.
+1. User requests to view schedule with a specified date.
 2. Pawbook shows the schedule.

     Use case ends.

+**Extensions**

+* 1a.
+The date is invalid/not specified.

+    * 1a1.
+Pawbook shows an error message.
+    * 1a2.
+User supplies correct date. <br>
+      Steps 1a1-1a2 are repeated until the command entered is correct.

+    Use case resumes at step 2.

-**Use case: UC07 - View Help**
+**Use case: UC07 - View Help Window**

 **MSS**

-1. User requests to for help with using the application.
-2. User enters `help` command into the command box and presses <kbd>enter</kbd>.
+1. User enters `help` command into the command box and presses <kbd>enter</kbd>.
-3. Pawbook opens a help window containing the link to the user guide and also a command summary for the user.
+2. Pawbook opens a help window containing the link to the user guide and also a command summary for the user.

     Use case ends.

 **Extensions**

-- 2a.
+- 1a.
 The given command/format is invalid.
-    - 2a1.
+    - 1a1.
 Pawbook shows an error message to the user.
+    - 1a2.
+User supplies the correct command. <br>
+      Steps 1a1-1a2 are repeated until the command entered is correct.
-    Use case resumes at step 2.
+    Use case resumes at step 3.

 **Use case: UC08 - Exit Pawbook**

 **MSS**

-1. User requests to exit Pawbook.
-2. User enters the `exit` command into the command box and presses <kbd>enter</kbd>.
+1. User enters the `exit` command into the command box and presses <kbd>enter</kbd>.
 2. Pawbook shows goodbye message.
 3. Pawbook terminates.